The Rose (theatre): History

 However, the Rose's success encouraged other theatre companies to set up roots in the Bankside.
-The Swan Playhouse opened nearby in the Winter of 1596.
-People were drawn to the comedies and tragedies performed at the Swan in contrast to the History Plays the Rose Theatre was renowned for.
+The Swan Playhouse opened nearby in the winter of 1596.
+People were drawn to the comedies and tragedies performed at the Swan in contrast to the history plays for which the Rose Theatre was renowned.
 In 1598, Alleyn retired, and Henslowe shifted his position over from landlord and banker to the full financial manager.
 When the Lord Chamberlain's Men built the Globe Theatre on the Bankside in 1599, however, the Rose was put into a difficult position.
 In January the following year, Henslowe and Alleyn built The Fortune Theatre north of the River of Thames.
 Prompted by complaints from city officials, the Privy Council decreed in June 1600 that only two theatres would be allowed for stage plays: The Globe Theatre in Bankside, and the Fortune Theatre in Middlesex – specifically, Shoreditch.
 Henslowe and Alleyn had already built the Fortune, apparently to fill the vacuum created when the Chamberlain's Men left Shoreditch.
 The Rose was used briefly by The Lord Pembroke's Men in 1600 and the Worcester's Men in 1602 and 1603.
 The lease ended in 1605, and Henslowe was ready to renew his lease under the original terms.
 However, the parish insisted on renegotiating the contract and tripled the price of his rent.
 Henslowe gave up the playhouse in 1605.
 The Rose may have been torn down as early as 1606.
 Henslowe moved on to build the Hope Theatre in 1613.
 He died three years later.

 The Rose appears to have differed from other theatres of the era in its ability to stage large scenes on two levels.
 It is thought that all Elizabethan theatres had a limited capability to stage scenes "aloft," on an upper level at the back of the stage – as with Juliet at her window in Romeo and Juliet, II.ii.
 A minority of Elizabethan plays, however, call for larger assemblies of actors on the higher second level – as with the Roman Senators looking down upon Titus in the opening scene of Titus Andronicus.
 An unusual concentration of plays with the latter sort of staging requirement can be associated with the Rose, indicating that the Rose had an enhanced capacity for this particularity of stagecraft.